Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 • Business Process Registry with asset dependencies

-• Loss Data Registry — internal loss database for FAIR calibration and ICAAP
+• Loss Data Registry — internal loss database for quantitative calibration and ICAAP

 • Multi-language UI — BS/HR/DE/EN